Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 ## Documents

-Documents in MongoDB are just plain json objects.
-Each document will contain an `_id` field.
+Documents in MongoDB are just plain `json` objects.
+Each document will contain the `_id` field.
 A single document is limited by 16MB it its bson format.

-- Capped collecitons: collections limited in size, when we reach that limit each new element added will delete the oldest ones.
+- Capped collections: collections limited in size, when we reach that limit each new element added will delete the oldest ones.

-In mongo data can represent in a normalized way, with references to other documents, or in a non-normalized way wher we can used **embedded documents**.
+In mongo data can represent in a normalized way, with references to other documents, or in a non-normalized way where we can used **embedded documents**.

 ## CRUD operations